tjeevan/Digital-Admin-Assistant/README.md

 This platform was developed and is actively maintained by:

 Dr. T. Jeevaraaj
-MBBS, MCGP, MSc in Biomedical Informatics
+MBBS, MCGP, MSc in Biomedical Informatics,
-Medical Officer – Health Information
+Medical Officer – Health Information,
 Office of Regional Director of Health Services, Trincomalee

 🔗 GitHub: https://github.com/jeevantjr